neubertm/TDD_framework/README.md

 Complete list of steps:
 1. Manual install of Python3 and pip
-2. Manual update of file start.bat and makeItWork.bat
+2. Manual update of file start.bat and makeItWork.bat.
+This step is important only when the python3 in not in system path.
-3. Open console and run makeItWork.bat
+3. Run makeItWork.bat
   1. First is install or find tools in the system.
   2. Download and compile library(automated)
   3. Configure init file for test(automated)
+4. Run start.bat

 ## Python installation